 “Oh my!”
 I said; my cheeks coloring at the memory of those days on the camps.
 This could be a problem, I thought.

 “Look Dumbore Dumboaf Dumb whatever your name is!”
 I said, “I did not discipline them they way you think I did.
 I did not spend hours reading verses out of the Bible or tell them moral stories.
-In fact, I showed no kindness to them, until they bent their heads to my feet and literally begged for days.”
+In fact, I showed no kindness to them, until they bent their heads to my feet and literally begged for it…for days.”

 “Huh”, he said, his mouth hung like a spastic cow.